This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- In a large mixing bowl, combine pumpkin puree, eggs, egg yolk, heavy whipping cream, milk, and brown sugar with a whisk, handheld mixer, or stand mixer on low speed.
-Whisk until just smooth.
-Add the cornstarch, cinnamon, ginger, cloves, nutmeg, and salt.
-Whisk or mix again on low speed until well combined.
+- In a large mixing bowl, combine 15 ounces pure pumpkin puree, 2 large eggs, 1 large egg yolk, ¾ cup heavy whipping cream, ½ cup whole milk, and ¾ cup packed light brown sugar with a whisk until just smooth.
+Add 1 tablespoon cornstarch, 1½ teaspoons ground cinnamon, ½ teaspoon ground ginger¼ teaspoon ground nutmeg, ⅛ teaspoon ground cloves, and ¼ teaspoon salt.
+Whisk again until well combined.

-- Pour the filling into the unbaked, chilled pie crust and gently tap the pie plate on the counter to remove air bubbles.
+- Pour the filling into 1 (9-inch) deep-dish pie crust (unbaked and chilled) and gently tap the pie plate on the counter to remove air bubbles.

-- Bake at 425 degrees for 15 minutes.
-After 15 minutes, turn the temperature to 350 degrees F. Bake for 40-45 minutes.
+- Bake at 425℉ (215℃) for 15 minutes.
+After 15 minutes, turn the temperature to 350℉ (175℃).
+Bake for 40-45 minutes.
 Halfway through baking, check on the pie and loosely tent the pie with foil or use pie protectors as needed to prevent over-browning of the crust.
 The pie is done when a knife inserted into the center of the pie filling comes out clean and the center is JUST barely jiggly.
 The pie will continue to set up as it cools.

-- Cool pie on a wire rack for at least 3 hours and then cover the pie with plastic wrap and transfer to the refrigerator to chill for a few hours or overnight before serving.
+- Cool the pie on a wire rack for at least 3 hours, or until the pie reaches room temperature.
+Once the pie has reached room temperature, cover it loosely with plastic wrap, and transfer it to the refrigerator to chill for at least 4 hours.
+Overnight is best.

 This is one of the best pumpkin recipes that I have tried!
 My husband and kids loved this pumpkin pie, thanks for sharing another awesome recipe!